 Alana Lea is a voice for the rainforest.
 Born in the Mata Atlântica of Rio de Janeiro, Alana moved to the US as a baby.
 She cultivated her passion for the plant kingdom over forty years: beginning as a landscape designer in Puerto Rico, then as tropical nursery, plant shop and plant maintenance company in Oregon, leading to a decade of focus as reforestation project manager in Brazil.

 The iGiveTrees crowdfunding campaigns were then launched to gather small gifts from the global public, allowing her to buy organic trees from small rural associations in Brazil, and give them back to the people who live in the degraded rainforest.

-Her botanical art has been published in books, magazines and exhibited at the Bruce Museum of Arts and Sciences, the Smithsonian Institution and Museum of Natural History, as well as displayed at the U.N. international Conference of Parties: COP22, COP23, COP24, the Global Climate Action Summit and the Agroforestry World Congress.
+Her botanical art has been published in books, magazines and exhibited at the Bruce Museum of Arts and Sciences, the Smithsonian Institution and Museum of Natural History.
+Her environmental art has been displayed at the U.N. international Conference of Parties: COP22, COP23, COP24, the Global Climate Action Summit and the Agroforestry World Congress.

-In 2012 she brought her project to the EarthWays Foundation for nonprofit fiscal sponsorship.
+FOUNDING DIRECTOR – iGiveTrees.
+In 2012 she brought the project to the EarthWays Foundation for nonprofit fiscal sponsorship.
 In 2017 the project moved to ISI for nonprofit fiscal sponsorship.